Hatches are Un-Loved in America Unless They Happen to Be “Hot”

 – Standard kit includes adaptive bi-xenon headlamps with white LED DRLs; Climatronic climate control, heated leather-trimmed highly bolstered sport bucket seats, a 300 watt Dynaudio sound system with touch screen, and some turned aluminum trim on the dash and doors with a smattering of “R” badges ans stitching.

 The Sum of the Parts That Make the Golf R Go:

-- Despite full torque coming on some 600 rpm higher than in the GTI, turbo lag is negligible.
+– Despite full torque coming on some 600 rpm higher than in the GTI, turbo lag in the Golf R is negligible.
 Dump the clutch at 4500 rpm.
 Heads jerk forward.
 The exhaust lets out a roar.
 A puff of white smoke is emitted as the tires grab.
 This mill sounds happiest between 4000 and 5800 rpm.
 Under 2000 rpm it feels lumpy.
 Along with the drivetrain.

 – Watching the tach and speedo needles race each other is as cool as playing the Gran Turismo video game.
 Coincidence that the Golf R is offered on GT 5?